alexalbieri/Chatbot-Post-Generator/README.md

 ## Project_Overview

-It can be very challenging to find a topic to talk about it.
-Many people struggle in creating posts for LinkedIn.
-Chatty was created to help, especially in the beginning and support with different ideas in the creation of post for linkedIn.
+Many people struggle on creating posts for LinkedIn.
+It can be challenging to find a topic to talk about it.
+The chatbot "Chatty" was created to help, especially in the beginning and support with different ideas in the creation of posts for linkedIn.
 Main topics from the chatbot: Data Analytics, Data Science, Cybersecurity, Robotics, Digital Marketing, Blockchain, AI & Machine Learning, Technology and Innovation.